conan-io/docs/extending/plugins.rst

     Check the Conan Center plugin repository: https://github.com/conan-io/plugins

-It has been preliminary tested with some recipes but will require some iterations for it to be mature.
-However, it is a good plugin to use for anyone willing to :ref:`include their recipe into Conan Center<conan_center_flow>`.
+It has been preliminary tested with some recipes but will require some iterations for it to be mature but it will be a useful utility for anyone willing to :ref:`include their recipe into Conan Center<conan_center_flow>`.